zivz/weatherapp_codelab/codelab.md

 As specified in Weather UI overview, the current weather UI will be consisted of two views.
 Those Views are marked in the image below in <font color="red">red</font>, and <font color="green">green</font>.
+The red view refers to the General Info View, while the green view refers to the weather description view.

 ![Current Weather View](./assets/CurrentWeatherView.png "Current Weather View")